murphnomer/CSB340_CPUScheduler/Report.md

 process CPU burst, once the I/O burst finishes it is sent back to the ready queue.
 This algorithm continues to run until all processes have finished all of its I/O and CPU bursts.

-Implementing the FCFS algorithm started off as a difficult task, as their was multiple things that needed to be checked before, during, and after a process ran.
+Implementing the FCFS algorithm started off as a difficult task, as there were multiple things that needed to be checked before, during, and after a process ran.
 I had to slowly run the program and make sure numbers looked right at each instance.
 The sample FCFS data file provided helped me recognize that I was implementing the algorithm properly, and have the algorithm finish running with all the correct data.